 Students must confirm their July steam time seat by April 30th with the full payment of fees.
 Seats are filled on a first come basis.
 A minimum of 12 students is required to run the steam lab with a maximum of 18 spots available.

 In order to meet the requirements for certification, learners must pass two TSASK exams.
 The Part A exam is written after completion of the A1 and A2 courses, while the Part B exam is written after completion of the B1 and B2 courses.
 These exams are administered by TSASK, and take place in Saskatoon and Regina, as well as other locations, throughout the year.
+There is a cost to these exams that must be covered by the student.

 Sun West Students only will be provided with a Pan Global e-Textbook.
 All other students see below.